domeru369/Bellabeat-case-study/README.md

 * Presentation of findings and recommendations to the Bellabeat executive team.
 * Leverage user data to unlock new growth opportunities/market strategies and propel Bellabeat towards becoming a major player in the global smart device market.

+I will follow the 6 data analysis processes which are ask, prepare, process,analyize,share and act.

 # Data Analysis Process
 # 1. Ask
 Sršen asks me to analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart